lahdekorpi/node-salt-api/README.md

 `kwarg` defaults to false, not sent
 `client` defaults to "local"

-Returns an object containing a return array with the data directly from the API.
+Returns a Promise that resolves an object containing a return array with the data directly from the API.

 ## Example